M-AV/Code-Challenges/README.md

 # Code Challenges
 Occasionally, when I have nothing better to do, I spend some time solving code challenges.
 This project contains all my solutions.
+All of them are done for fun and for learning purposes, so don't expect any good code. :)

+What challenges are in here?

+ - In 2021 I started doing some Advent of Code in F#, mostly to learn the language.

-Many years ago I did some CodeEval challenges, but the site seems to be gone.
+ - Many years ago I did some CodeEval challenges.
+The site seems to be gone though.

-Many of these were done for learning purposes and/or just fun so the quality probably sucks. ¯\_(ツ)_/¯